TRAVEL FORECAST & TIPS

 I-70 DAILY SNOW

-The weekend weather will be stormy throughout Friday, but will clear up throughout the rest of the weekend and hold until Monday evening.
+The weekend weather will be stormy throughout Friday, but will clear up throughout the rest of the weekend and hold through Sunday evening.

 To avoid the peak travel times, check out the weekend travel forecast below!

-Friday WB – Traffic will start to build around 7:00 am and subside by 11:00 am Peak delays of up to one hour can be expected between 8:00-10:00 a.m.
-There will be another afternoon wave of delays between 3:00-6:00 pm of 30 minutes to one hour.
+Friday WB – Traffic will start to build around 7:00 am and subside by 1:00 pm.
+Peak delays of up to one hour can be expected between 9:00-11:00 a.m.
+Snow showers throughout the day and cold tempatures are likely to impact traffic futher, so be prepared for delays that could be significantly greater than one hour

 *The GoI70.com Travel Forecast is based on historical data, along with an estimation of how weather, construction, public events and other factors might impact